 All examinations may include a combination of m/c, short answer, or essay style questions.
 A breakdown will be provided before each test.
 The exams will consist of questions drawn from lectures, and all assigned course material.
-The final exam will be held during the June examination period for Intersession (June 27 & 28).
-Exams will be available for 36 hours and will be completed asynchronously in order to fit into your schedules.
+The final exam will be held during the June examination period (June 18 & 19).
 It is the student's responsibility to ensure that you are prepared and have reserved time to complete the exam within the scheduled window.